Nitin3290/cold-email-sender/README.md

 ---

-### 📤 Step 4: Run the Script
+### 🚀 Step 4: Run the Script

-Now just run:

 ```bash
 python main.py
 ```

-Each recruiter will receive:
+You’ll see a cool welcome screen with your name, and each recruiter will receive:

 - A **personalized message** with their name + company
 - Your **resume attached**
-- A **clean, respectful tone** that's optimized for cold outreach
+- A **clean, respectful tone** optimized for cold outreach

 ---